Mahatma Gandhi: Brahmacharya: abstinence from sex and food

-Gandhism

-Gandhism designates the ideas and principles Gandhi promoted; of central importance is nonviolent resistance.
-A Gandhian can mean either an individual who follows, or a specific philosophy which is attributed to, Gandhism.
-M. M. Sankhdher argues that Gandhism is not a systematic position in metaphysics or in political philosophy.
-Rather, it is a political creed, an economic doctrine, a religious outlook, a moral precept, and especially, a humanitarian world view.
-It is an effort not to systematise wisdom but to transform society and is based on an undying faith in the goodness of human nature.
-However Gandhi himself did not approve of the notion of "Gandhism", as he explained in 1936:
+Gandhi also supported alcohol abstinence, advocating Prohibition as the only effective way to deal with alcohol usage.

 Literary works

 Gandhi was a prolific writer.
-His signature style was simple, precise, clear and as devoid of artificialities.
+His signature style was simple, precise, clear and devoid of artificialities.
 One of Gandhi's earliest publications, Hind Swaraj, published in Gujarati in 1909, became "the intellectual blueprint" for India's independence movement.
 The book was translated into English the next year, with a copyright legend that read "No Rights Reserved".
-For decades he edited several newspapers including Harijan in Gujarati, in Hindi and in the English language; Indian Opinion while in South Africa and, Young India, in English, and Navajivan, a Gujarati monthly, on his return to India.
+For decades, Gandhi edited several newspapers including Harijan in Gujarati, in Hindi and in the English language; Indian Opinion while in South Africa and, Young India, in English, and Navajivan, a Gujarati monthly, on his return to India.
 Later, Navajivan was also published in Hindi.
-In addition, he wrote letters almost every day to individuals and newspapers.
+Gandhi also wrote letters almost every day to individuals and newspapers.